Meet Father Morgan Rice, CSB

 After careful consideration, he decided on joining the Basilian Fathers.
 “I felt comfortable with their work in the parishes and schools, and I determined that I needed the community life,” he said.

 In 2002, he took the next step and completed an application to join the Basilian associate program and that summer he went on the associate retreat.
-He was in Toronto, Ontario during World Youth Day and introduced to Father Thomas Rosica, CSB, who served as the national director and chief executive officer.
-Father Rice found himself riding on buses with Cardinals and Bishops and attending the final outdoor mass.
+He was in Toronto, Ontario during World Youth Day and Father Rice found himself riding on buses with Cardinals and Bishops and attending the final outdoor mass.
 This was followed by the retreat held at Strawberry Island, where Pope John Paul II had just spent time.

 Back in Houston, Morgan continued on as an associate and would visit the University of St. Thomas house on Sunday nights and took part in Morning Prayer with the members of the St. Anne’s house, while he awaited his first assignment.
 He was assigned to teach algebra and physics at Holy Redeemer, a Basilian school in the inner city of Detroit, Michigan.
 Although the teaching was a challenge he felt like he was making a difference and was well supported by the Basilian and greater community.